guillermoroblesjr/apple-push-notification-service-script/README.md

 ```

 # Notes
-This script takes into account <a href="https://developer.apple.com/documentation/usernotifications/sending_push_notifications_using_command-line_tools">Apple's documentation</a> on how to send push notifications using the terminal.
+This script takes into account <a href="https://developer.apple.com/documentation/usernotifications/sending_push_notifications_using_command-line_tools">Apple's command line documentation</a> on how to send push notifications using the terminal.

+<a href="https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/sending_notification_requests_to_apns#2947607">Apple's Push Notification documentation</a>, including other options you can send in the API request.